-In 2023, Algoma reviewed all completed KYV forms, focusing on major suppliers (with an annual spend exceeding \$50).
+In 2024, Algoma reviewed all completed KYV forms, focusing on major suppliers (with an annual spend exceeding \$50).
 The forced labour or child labour risks disclosed by the majority of these suppliers, including those in Canada and overseas (primarily the US and Europe), were found to be low.
 This assessment, aligning with Algoma's expectations for large organizations operating in jurisdictions with comparable legal systems, covered supply chains detailed in section 2 of this report.
 Most suppliers reported no material risks of modern slavery.
-For the 11 vendors marking "not applicable" on their KYV forms, follow-up investigations confirmed low risk regarding forced labour or child labour practices.